pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 The key part is that the check in d. can fail at most twice.

-The compare-and-swap in step c. (and e.) can fail because the the current version field doesn't have the expected value.
+The compare-and-swap in step c. (and e.) can fail because the current version field doesn't have the expected value.
 This can only happen if the writer noticed our call for help and CASed in the most up to date stable version (without the HELP flag).
 In that case, we're done!